Request to Make a Delegation

 All decisions made by the Executive Committee and advisory board automatically go to the Authority for final approval and/or information.

-Please contact the CEO’s Office at 416-661-6600, extension 5264 for further information or to submit a delegation request or correspondence for the board.
+Please contact the Clerk’s Office at 416-661-6600, extension 5264 for further information or to submit a delegation request or correspondence for the board.